jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## [1] Male   Female Female Male   Male
     ## Levels: Female Male

+Great!
+If you want to find out more about the `factor()` function, do not hesitate to type `?factor` in the console.
+This will open up a help page.
+Continue to the next exercise.

 ## What’s a factor and why would you use it?
 (3)